yossirot/qradar-universal-cloud-rest-api/cyberint-argos/README.md

 8. On the Configure the Log Source parameters page, configure the log source name and click Configure Protocol Parameters.

 9. On the Configure the Protocol Parameters page, configure the protocol-specific parameters:
- - Insert a log source identifier (Cyberitn_API);
+ - Insert a log source identifier - "Cyberint Domain Name";
  - Copy the Workflow XML you downloaded from GitHub and paste it into the Workflow field;
- - Copy the Workflow Params (make sure your hostname and api_key are populated) into the Workflow Parameters Values field;
+ - Copy the Workflow Params (make sure your domainName and api_key are populated) into the Workflow Parameters Values field;
  - **Make sure to turn off the Coalescing Events to avoid grouping of the events on the basis of Source and Destination IP.**

 11. In the Test protocol parameters window, click Start Test.